kibiz0r/jons-code-corner/README.md

 1. Click the + next to any change you want to include in your commit
 1. Enter a commit message describing the changes you made
 1. Click the checkmark
+1. Click the ... -> Push in order to actually upload the commits to Github, otherwise your commits will just stay on your local machine

+### Git in Github Desktop

+1. Enter a commit message
+1. Click "Commit to master"
+1. Click "Push origin"